 To configure usermapping

 Figure 317: Policies > Usermapping Policies — Configuring usermapping policies

 Click to create a new policy, and enter a name for the policy.

 Click and enter the username that can be used to access the remote server (for example root) into the Username on the server field.
 SPS will use this username in the server-side connection.
 To permit any username on the server side, enter an asterisk (*).

 Select Groups, click and specify who is permitted to use the remote username set in the Username on the server field.

 If you have an LDAP Server set in the connection policy where you will use usermapping, enter the name of the local or LDAP usergroup (for example admins) whose members will be permitted to use the remote username.
 For details on LDAP authentication, see Authenticating users to an LDAP server.

-The LDAP server configured in the connection policy is not necessarily the same as the LDAP server used to authenticate the users accessing the SPS web interface.
+NOTE: The LDAP server configured in the connection policy is not necessarily the same as the LDAP server used to authenticate the users accessing the SPS web interface.

 If you do not authenticate the connections to an LDAP server, enter the name of the userlist whose members will be permitted to use the remote username.
 For details on using userlists, see Creating and editing user lists.

 Repeat this step to add further groups if needed.